A categorical proof of the Carath\'eodory extension theorem: Introduction

 The Carath\'eodory extension theorem is an important result in measure theory.
 It guarantees the existence of the Lebesgue measure (or more generally the Lebesgue-Stieltjes measure) and of product measures.
 But it also is a key result in the proof of the Kolmogorov extensions theorem, which guarantees the existence of Brownian motion and which is closely related to martingale convergence results.

-If we want to define a measure on a measurable space $(X,\Sigma)$, we need to assign to every subset $A\in \Sigma$ a real number.
+If we want to define a measure on a measurable space $(X,\Sigma)$, we need to assign to every subset $A\in \Sigma$ an element of $[0,\infty]$.
 However, we often work with $\sigma$-algebras of the form $\sigma(\mathcal{B})$, where $\mathcal{B}$ is an algebra of subsets of $X$, i.e. closed under finite unions and complements.
 In this case it can be very difficult to know what a general measurable subset looks like and to assign real numbers to them in a $\sigma$-additive way.
 This problem is solved by the Carath\'eodory extension theorem.
 It states that a $\sigma$-additive map $\mathcal{B}\to [0,\infty]$ can be extended to a $\sigma$-additive map $\sigma(\mathcal{B})\to [0,\infty]$.
 Here, $\sigma$-additive should be interpreted as ‘$\sigma$-additive whenever unions of countable pairwise disjoint collections exist’.
 Moreover, this extension is very often, but not always, unique.

 The classical proof for this result is relatively long and technical (see for example Theorem 1.41 in \cite{klenke}).
 It consists of different steps of extending and restricting back and requires several smart ‘tricks’ and constructions.
-In this paper we will give a categorical proof for the Carath\'eodory extension theorem using results on extensions of lax/colax/strict transformations between functors.
+In this paper we will give a categorical proof for the Carath\'eodory extension theorem using results on extensions of lax,colax and strict transformations between functors.
 Several parts of this proof look similar to steps in the classical proof.
-However, in our proof all constructions follow from the Kan extension formulas and gives an approach that is a lot more structured.
+However, in our proof all constructions follow from the Kan extension formulas.
 Moreover, viewing the Carath\'eodory extension theorem in this categorical framework, allows us to compare it to extension results in other areas of mathematics.
 Furthermore, this technique allows us to easily generalize Carath\'eodory's result to measures taking values in other posets or spaces.

 To do this we start by studying categories of certain transformations between functors and extensions of transformations along transformations.
 In section \ref{2} and \ref{3} we do this on a fairly abstract level.
 We discuss (co)laxification (co)monads and are in particular interested in the case that their (co)algebras are strict transformations.
 We give several abstract conditions for extensions of certain transformations to exist.